-However, the current methodology for assigning Capacity Credits to Intermittent Generators, which is based on the three-year average output, does not necessarily relate to the output of Intermittent Generators in peak demand periods.
+Griffin Energy however contends that the current methodology for assigning Capacity Credits to Intermittent Generators, which is based on the three-year average output, does not necessarily relate to the output of Intermittent Generators in peak demand periods.
 Rather, it is orientated towards the contribution that Intermittent Generators make to limiting expected annual energy shortfalls.

-Given the expected increase in Intermittent Generation on the SWIS, the following concerns have been raised about the current methodology used to assign Capacity Credits to Intermittent Generators.
+Given the expected increase in Intermittent Generation on the SWIS, Griffin Energy notes that the following concerns have been raised about the current methodology used to assign Capacity Credits to Intermittent Generators.